chinamike65/hugo-tuolesi/content/book2/book2en.md

 Accomplishments are blessings, the blessings of taking refuge in the Three Jewels, the blessings of giving, the blessings of diligence, the blessings of prajna wisdom, and the blessings of practicing meditation.

 What do you do with these blessings and resources?

 "I wish to become a Buddha in order to save sentient beings."
 In order to save sentient beings, I want to become a Buddha myself.

 This is the heart of generating Bodhicitta and becoming a Buddha.

 This is how to generate bodhicitta three times.
 After generating bodhicitta, because the arousal is very good, the power of reciting any sutra will be very, very powerful!
 The three important aspects of practice are to initiate, visualize, and dedicate.

-That is to say, the practice has to go through three stages: the beginning, the middle, and the latter: the most important thing at the beginning is the intention, the important thing in the middle is the recitation of the ritual or the visualization, and the last important thing is the dedication.
+That is to say, the practice has to go through three stages: the beginning, the middle, and the end: the most important thing at the beginning is the intention, the important thing in the middle is the recitation of the ritual or the visualization, and the last important thing is the dedication.

 First of all, get excited.